19hours/sg-statutes/Accountants Act - AA2004.md

 #### Notification of approval and record in Register

-21.Where the Oversight Committee has approved a company, a firm or a limited liability partnership as an accounting corporation, an accounting firm or an accounting LLP under this Part, the Registrar shall —
+21. Where the Oversight Committee has approved a company, a firm or a limited liability partnership as an accounting corporation, an accounting firm or an accounting LLP under this Part, the Registrar shall —

 (a) notify the accounting corporation, accounting firm or accounting LLP of the approval; and